 A remodel is a way to start fresh in your home, so it is understandable to want to make a few changes to your space during your remodel.

-However, the bathroom door is not something you want to change without finding out the proper swing direction.
+However, you do not want to change the bathroom door without finding the proper swing direction.

 2. Building A Custom Home